Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 Who controls the assets in a living trust?

-The grantor controls the assets in a living trust until they become incapacitated or pass away; then the trustee manages or distributes the assets.
+The grantor controls the assets in a living trust until they become incapacitated or pass away; the trustee manages or distributes the assets.

 Do living trusts provide creditor protection?